sdsc-training/bootcamps/Intro-to-Acessing-and-Running-TSCC-Jobs/tscc_getting_started/logging_on_to_tscc.md

 ## <a name="obtain-your-comet-account"></a>Obtain your comet account:

-To obtain a trial TSCC account see the TSCC user guids at  http://www.sdsc.edu/support/user_guides/comet.html#trial_accounts
+To obtain a trial TSCC account see the TSCC Guide:  https://www.sdsc.edu/support/user_guides/tscc-quick-start.html

 [Back to Top](#top)
 <hr>